o-ran-sc/o-du-phy/docs/xRAN-Library-Design_fh.rst

 folder /app/usecase/ contains set of examples for different Radio Access technology  (LTE|5G NR), different category  (A|B) and list of numerologies (0,1,3) and list of bandwidths (5,10,20,100Mhz).

-Some configuration options are not used in the current release and are reserved for future use.
+Note: Some configuration options are not used in the f release and are reserved for future use.

 The following options are available: